This article provides an overview of Servebolt’s default logging system. For each site hosted on Servebolt, a dedicated /logs/

 PHP Slow Log

-The PHP Slow Log is primarily used to identify and analyze sections of PHP code that are causing delays or slow response times in web applications.
+The PHP Slow Log is primarily used to identify and analyze sections of PHP code causing delays or slow response times in web applications.
 When an application encounters a script that exceeds a predefined execution time threshold, the PHP Slow Log records detailed information about the script execution, helping developers pinpoint performance issues.

 Additional Logs and Rotation